 George Orwell wrote about what happens when we misuse words.
 A core theme in the novel 1984 is how abuse of language enables other evils.
 Well the time has come: I’m stepping up to defend the word Zen.

-Zen is in a sorry state of abuse in 2008.
-Much like innovation, the word Zen is now a placeholder for thought, used for its connotation of something positive rather than any specific meaning.
+Zen is in a sorry state of abuse.
+Much like the word innovation, the word Zen is now a placeholder for thought, used for its connotation of something positive rather than any specific meaning.
 People often use the word in complete ignorance.
 Here’s what the word means:

 To practice Zen is to use meditation and other techniques to develop an understanding of oneself, and seek spiritual enlightenment

 That’s heavy, no?
 Can you think of a concept more worthy of respect than someone dedicating time to seeking spiritual enlightenment?
 To understand their true selves?
 If more people spent time figuring out how to be cool with themselves spiritually (in whatever flavor they choose), instead of accumulating more stuff they don’t need, or taking things that aren’t theirs, we’d be happier all around on this planet.
 The word Zen, and it’s meaning, gets a top shelf spot on the list of words worthy of reverence and respect.

 So how then, can we explain the following?